 SPAM's Asian Diaspora was not limited to just the Pacific Islands.
 SPAM has insinuated itself into regional cuisines throughout Asia.

-You can enjoy SPAM ramen in Hong Kong, SPAM musabi in Tokyo and SPAM budae jigae (army stew) in Seoul, a Korean favorite; or kimpap, a sushi made with SPAM, kimchi (pickled, fermented cabage) and rice.
+You can enjoy SPAM ramen in Hong Kong, SPAM musubi in Tokyo and SPAM budae jigae (army stew) in Seoul, a Korean favorite; or kimpap, a sushi made with SPAM, kimchi (pickled, fermented cabbage) and rice.

-In South Korea, SPAM approaches a near exalted status, especially among those who lived through the Korean "Police Action" and its aftermath when SPAM was often the only source of meat in a nation that very narrowly escaped mass starvation.
+In South Korea, SPAM approaches a near reverential status, especially among those who lived through the Korean "Police Action" and its aftermath when SPAM was often the only source of meat in a war-torn nation that very narrowly escaped mass starvation.

-In most of Asia, SPAM is considered a gourmet food and is a popular gift, appropriate for most celebrations.
+In most of Asia, SPAM is considered a gourmet food and is a popular gift, appropriate for almost any occasion.
 Seasoned American travelers have learned to take along a few cans of Span as thank-you gifts to their oriental hosts.

-Koreans honor Chuseok (lunar Thanskgiving), by visiting family, paying respects to ancestors, and exchanging cans of SPAM.
-SPAM gift boxes make up half of all SPAM sales in Korea.
+Koreans honor Chuseok (lunar Thanksgiving), by visiting family, paying respects to ancestors, and exchanging gifts of SPAM.
+Decorated gift boxes make up half of all SPAM sales in Korea.

 The continental United States did not escape the SPAM-vasion, or, rather, re-invasion.
 Already popular in the U.S. during the Depression for its convenience and budget-friendliness, by the end of the World War it had become completely embedded in the fabric of American life.

-Many of the thirteen million war veterans returned to civilian life with a fondness for the military's often excoriated "mystery meat"☨, and provided Hormel with a vast post-war consumer base for SPAM, sustaining a demand that has ensured the product's continued growth for over 70 years.
-It was one of the iconic foods of the post-War period, and SPAMwiches a staple of a workingman's lunch box.
+Many of the thirteen million war veterans returned to civilian life with a fondness for the military's often excoriated "mystery meat" 1, and provided Hormel with a vast post-war consumer base for SPAM, sustaining a demand that has ensured the product's continued growth for over 70 years.
+It was one of the iconic foods of the post-War period, and SPAMwiches a staple of almost every workingman's lunch box.

 In 2007 Hormel packed its seven billionth can of SPAM.
 That's "billion", with a "b", cans, over 2.6 million tons of it — that's a helluva lotta SPAM.

-In I (Eye) Corps During th Viet Nam war, SPAM was a treat that reminded us of weekend family breakfasts and summer-vacation lunches.
+In I (Eye) Corps During the Viet Nam war, SPAM was a treat that reminded us of weekend family breakfasts and summer-vacation lunches.

-And, if you had time to heat it up, even better.
+And, if you had an opportunity to stop and heat it up, even better.

-(For more information on how to arrange task stations in a modern kitchen, see Mise-en-Place: What We Can Learn About kitchen Design from Commercial kitchen .)
+(For more information on how to arrange task stations in a modern kitchen, see Mise-en-Place: What We Can Learn About kitchen Design from Commercial kitchens .)

-Borrowing ideas from Bauhaus designer Benita Koch-Otte, Christine Frederick's approach to scientific kitchen organization — Frederick's book, The New Housekeeping had been published as Die rationelle Haushaltsführung in Germany in 1922 — and conducting her own time-and-motion studies, Schütte-Lihotzky designed a small, ergonomic and efficient kitchen space devoted solely to meal preparation and cleanup, unlike prior German kitchen which were often multi-use spaces.
+Borrowing ideas from Bauhaus designer Benita Koch-Otte, Christine Frederick's approach to scientific kitchen organization — Frederick's book, The New Housekeeping had been published as Die rationelle Haushaltsführung in Germany in 1922 — and conducting her own time-and-motion studies, Schütte-Lihotzky designed a small, ergonomic and efficient kitchen in the mere 6.5 square meters (70 square feet0) allowed by the building architect.
+It was devoted solely to meal preparation and cleanup, unlike prior German kitchens which were often multi-use spaces.